-*The computerized version of the test comprises 91 questions.
+*The computerized version of the test includes 91 questions.
 The 15 additional questions of the computerized test will not be taken into account for the calculation of the final score.
-They enable the CIEP to assess the validity of the questions.
-The duration of the computerized test is essentially the same as that of the paper test (ten additional minutes).
+They enable France International Education to assess the validity of the questions.
+The duration of the computerized test is essentially the same as the one in paper (ten additional minutes).

-Questions are multiple-choice, comprising 76 questions in total.
-Only one out of the four answers for each question is correct.
+Questions are multiple-choice, including 76 questions in total.
+Only one out of four answers for each question is correct.
 Questions are presented in an order of increasing difficulty, ranging from an A1 level to a C2 level according to the Common European Framework of Reference for Languages (CEFRL).

 Oral comprehension (29 questions, 25 minutes)

-The questions are meant to evaluate your ability to understand spoken French, in particular:
+The questions are meant to evaluate your ability to understand French, in particular:

 - current words and expressions in daily communication (dialogues, interviews, discussions, telephone conversations, etc.);